liam-hales/chat/README.md

 # Chat
-Chat with multiple LLM's, all in one place.
+Chat with AI, all in one place.

 <div>
   <br/>